zenml-io/zenml-projects/supabase-openai-summary/README.md

 # Generate Daily Summary of Supabase Database using GPT-4 and ZenML

 This project demonstrates how to create a daily summary of a [Supabase](https://supabase.com) database using [OpenAI GPT-4](https://openai.com/gpt4) and [ZenML](https://zenml.io).
 We use the YouTube video titles from [you-tldr](https://you-tldr.com) as an example and generate a summary of the last 24 hours of visitor activity.
 ZenML versions all data, allowing GPT-4 to compare the current summary to the previous one.
-The pipeline is executed daily using GitHub Actions and a [a deployed ZenML instance in Hugging Face Spaces](https://huggingface.co/docs/hub/spaces-sdks-docker-zenml).
+The pipeline is executed daily using GitHub Actions and [a deployed ZenML instance in Hugging Face Spaces](https://huggingface.co/docs/hub/spaces-sdks-docker-zenml).

 The output of the pipeline posts the summary to a Slack channel: